On R List of Movie Reviews

 10/21:

-as it gets by using recycled concepts from every complex bank heist picture that has been made.
+as mundane as it gets by using recycled concepts from every complex bank heist picture made.

-I wish, at the beginning, there was an explanation of what Karen McCoy did do to get caught before getting sent to prison for
+I wish, at the beginning, there was an explanation of what Karen McCoy did do to be caught before getting sent

-six years.
-For a smart woman like her, she, once out, should be able to get jobs easily despite her criminal record.
+to prison for six years.
+For a smart woman like her, she, once out, should be able to get jobs easily despite

-All in all, would Kim Basinger's life be dramatically different if she skipped The Real McCoy to star in
+All in all, would Kim Basinger's life have been dramatically different if she skipped The Real McCoy to

-Boxing Helena instead of the other way around which caused her to go bankrupt in 1993?
+star in Boxing Helena instead of the other way around which caused her